 A Child’s Understanding.

 The story begins with a girl only six years old.
 This section focuses on the innocence and how our waking world controls our perceptions of reality.
-Shaping how we navigate life.
-Here we see how a children forms understanding of the world around them.
-Here innocence is misled to accept a distorted understanding of love, as Thea young child witnesses her parents engage in a heated argument.
-Raw and unfiltered, seen through the eyes of one who yet understands the complexity of love.
+The young child witnesses her parents engage in a heated argument and is misled to accept a distorted understanding of love.

 Lust